How to Do Payroll in Texas: What Every Employer Needs to Know

 - Employees in sheltered workshops

-Commission and Bonus Amounts
+Commission & Bonus Amounts

 If you pay an employee commission or a bonus, you are required to set up a clear written agreement laying out the details of the payment arrangement.
 This doesn’t mean the amounts have to be set in stone, and there’s no minimum amount.
-However, you are not allowed to make any changes retroactively, only for future payments.
+However, you are not allowed to make any changes retroactively—only for future payments.

 For more information about Texas minimum wage and related rules, visit the Texas Wage Law page on the Texas Workforce Commission (TWC) website.